Skip to main content

 • Don Quixote

 In addition to coursework in the classroom, Spanish majors at SLU are encouraged to participate in service projects and social activities that help develop cultural awareness and social conscience.
-Thus, students are invited to be part of the SLU Spanish Club and to participate in service projects as well as social activities such as movie nights, cultural talks, service workshops, dinners and parties.
-An additional highlight is the Annual Symposium, an intellectual forum that provides students with opportunities to share their research while offering insights into their academic career.
+Thus, students are invited to be part of the SLU Spanish Club, to volunteer in service learning opportunities and to participate in social activities such as movie nights, cultural talks, service workshops, etc.

 The program encourages all students majoring in Spanish to spend one year at SLU's campus in Madrid, Spain.
-Besides the traditional courses in Spanish language, culture, and literature, students at the Madrid campus may select from various offerings in the humanities, social sciences, and natural sciences.
+Besides many skill-expanding courses in Spanish language, culture and literature, students at the Madrid campus may select from various offerings in the humanities, social sciences and natural sciences.
 Many courses are taught in English as well.
 This experience abroad has proven to be an invaluable asset in competing for career opportunities.

 Careers